 The Virtual Dental Home (VDH) creates a community-based oral health delivery system in which people receive preventive and simple therapeutic services in community settings where they live or receive educational, social or general health services.
 It utilizes the latest technology to link practitioners in the community with dentists at remote office sites.

-The goal is to demonstrate that registered dental hygienists in alternative practice (RDHAP), registered dental hygienists working in public health programs (RDH) and registered dental assistants (RDA) can keep people healthy in community settings by providing education, preventive care, interim therapeutic restorations triage, and case management.
+Using the VDH system registered dental hygienists in alternative practice (RDHAP), registered dental hygienists working in public health programs (RDH) and registered dental assistants in extended functions (RDAEF) can keep people healthy in community settings by collecting diagnostic records, providing preventive procedures and interim therapeutic restorations education, and case management.
 Where more complex dental treatment is needed, the Virtual Dental Home connects patients with dentists in the area.

 This system promotes collaboration between dentists in dental offices and these community-based dental hygienists and dental assistants.
 Most importantly, it brings much-needed services to individuals who might otherwise receive no care.